jasonflorentino/ggts/README.md

 — Jason (Nov 15, 2024)

-<sup>1</sup> Not every train goes on a line goes to the same stops.
-This is true for the terminal stop too.
-So to find out if a train is going _that far_ you have to wait around watching the a list of stops cycle through to the end, 3 stops at a time.
+<sup>1</sup> Not every train on a line makes all the same stops.
+This is true for terminal stops too.
+So to find out if a train is going _that far_ you have to wait around watching the list of stops cycle through to the end, 3 at a time.
+Oh, that one isn't going where you want?
+Now let's wait for the next train's stops to come around.

 # Development
 You will need: